 - Every time someone tags another person in your post that means more potential eyes on your post.
 The more people that see your post, the more people will consider liking your post.
 Plus, because the person being tagged is essentially being invited to your post by someone they know, the likelihood that that tagged person will Like your post is even higher.

 - Every time someone tags someone in your post, that equals another comment on your post.
 Comments, like Likes, are a form of engagement.
 The more engagement you get on your posts, and the quicker you get that engagement, the more likely it that you will rank as a Top Post for the hashtags in your posts.
 When your post ranks as a Top Post for a hashtag, that means that when someone searches for that hashtag, your post shows up first.
 Depending on the size of the hashtag, ranking as a Top Post can potentially mean millions of more eyes.
 Therefore you get more Likes on your post.

 Even if you aren’t running a contest, asking people to tag their friends in your posts also doesn’t hurt.

 Your followers are more likely to Like your posts than any other people on Instagram.

 Your followers have already taken the plunge and put in the effort to follow you.
 If you’re constantly thinking about how to get your posts in front of new people, you’re neglecting the group of people who are most likely to Like your posts.

-One easy way is welcoming all new followers to your page with a DM.
+One easy way is to welcome all new followers to your page with a DM.
 In this DM, you can express your thanks for their follow and direct their attention to your recent posts.

-If you’re running a contest, then this DM is also a good opportunity to alert your new followers of your contest and how to enter (i.e. Like your three most recent posts).
+If you’re running a contest, this DM is also a good opportunity to alert the new followers of your contest and how to enter (i.e. Like your three most recent posts).